 Roman territory south of the limes also sees revolts against Roman oppression.
 The best-known example is the Batavian uprising in 69 AD, led by Julius Civilis.
 For a long time, the Batavians lived in peace with the Romans and even served in the Roman army.
 However, during the struggle for power that arose after the death of Emperor Nero, Civilis takes charge of an insurrection that the Romans manage to suppress after about a year.
 Hundreds of years later, during the Eighty Years’ War, the story of this Batavian uprising is used as a source of inspiration for the resistance against Spain.

 From the third century AD, the number of Germanic attacks increases considerably.
 The Romans are forced to leave the limes and eventually retreat behind the Alps.
-Traces of Roman times can still be found in the Netherlands.
+Traces of the Roman era can still be found in the Netherlands.
 Several locations in the old frontier region date back to Roman times.
 Furthermore, new artefacts are regularly found.
 For example, a watchtower and two vessels were discovered during the construction of the new Leidsche Rijn district in the city of Utrecht.